-The table below shows the Bank's exposure to significant benchmark interest rates that are subject to reform and have yet to transition.
+The table below shows the Bank's associated exposure to significant benchmark interest rates that are subject to reform and where the trades have yet to transition.
 These exposures will remain outstanding until the benchmark interest rate ceases and will therefore transition in future.
-Note that the table excludes exposures to benchmark interest rates that will expire before transition is required.
+Note that the table below contains both instruments where the interest rate benchmarks are yet to transition (for example USD LIBOR), as well as instruments where the interest rate benchmark has already transitioned but the instruments' next interest payment is based on a previous LIBOR fixing.
+Those trades will transition away from LIBOR-based interest at the next interest payment date.